demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 </details>

 # Known Limitations
-## Mapping Limitation for Cortex XSOAR Versions below 6.0.0
-The *Pull from instance* option to create a new mapper is not supported in Cortex XSOAR versions below 6.0.0.

 ## Creating a Classifier Using the *Pull from instance* Parameter
 QRadar fetches incidents using a long-running execution, not in real time.
 Therefore, *Pull from instance* pulls incidents from the QRadar service to create a classifier using samples, not real time data.
 This results in seeing the latest sample stored, and not the latest offense that was fetched.